 Henry’s eyes widen.
 “Boyfriend?”

 “Yes.
 Leo was the love of my life, and he got killed in April 2013 in a car accident.
-He had just turned 18 a few months before.”
-I look down and choked back tears.
+He had just turned eighteen a few months before.”
+I look down and choke back tears.

 “Oh, Mia.
 I am sorry.”
 He gets up and walks towards me.
 “I’m sorry for acting like such a jerk.”